Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             which includes the information of strain1 and strain2 (import multi-strains to one file should be separated by ",".)
 And FILE_PATH2 is for strain3.
-The multiple output files are splitted by space.
+The multiple output files are splitted by space

 - **Output files**